fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The `mdm` section of this configuration YAML lets you control MDM settings for each team in Fleet.

-To specify Team MDM configuration, as opposed to [Organization-wide MDM configuration ](#mobile-device-management-mdm-settings2), follow the below YAML format.
-Note the `kind: team` field, as well as the  `name` and `mdm` fields within `team`.
+To specify Team MDM configuration, as opposed to [Organization-wide MDM configuration](#mobile-device-management-mdm-settings2), follow the below YAML format.
+Note the `kind: team` field, as well as the  `name` and `mdm` fields under `team`.

 ```yaml
 apiVersion: v1